Thanksgiving Reflections from Our Team to YoursNovember 23, 2020

-Hi, Dr. Henry DC from Austin’s TexStar Chiropractic is back with you here to offer insights and actionable activities that you can take to improve your health and overall quality of life.
+Hi, Dr. Henry DC from TexStar Chiropractic serving both Buda and Kyle.
+I’m here today to offer insights and actionable activities that you can take to improve your health and overall quality of life.
 Before we get started, if you currently suffer from back pain, knee pain, or a host of other injuries, please contact us immediately.
-Allow us to assess your condition and share how countless people like you are returning to a true quality of life via chiropractic care right here in our Austin clinic.
+Allow us to assess your condition and share how countless people like you are returning to a true quality of life via chiropractic care right here in our Buda clinic.

 In a recent blog post, we talked about ways to boost your metabolism and touched briefly on good old-fashioned exercise.
 After a great suggestion from a neighbor I wanted to dive deeper into that subject this month.